SummaryRead the full fact sheet

 Use eye protection at work

-- low impact – for tasks including chipping, riveting, spalling , hammering and managing a strap under tension.
+- low impact protection – for tasks including chipping, riveting, spalling, hammering and managing a strap under tension.
 Recommended protection includes safety glasses, safety glasses with side shields, safety clip-ons, eye cup goggles, wide vision goggles, eye shields and face shields.
-Choose items marked with manufacturer ID and Standards mark.
+Choose items with the Australian Standards mark:

-- medium impact – for tasks including scaling, grinding and machining metals, some woodworking tasks, stone dressing, wire handling and brick cutting.
+- medium impact protection – for tasks including scaling, grinding and machining metals, some woodworking tasks, stone dressing, wire handling and brick cutting.
 Recommended protection includes safety glasses with side shields, safety clip-ons, eye cup goggles, wide vision goggles, eye shields and face shields.
-Choose items marked with manufacturer ID and Standards mark ‘I’.
+Choose items marked with the Australian Standards mark, and with the letter ‘I’ to signify it is appropriate for medium impact protection

-- high impact – for tasks including explosive power tools and nail guns.
-Recommended protection includes face shields marked with manufacturer ID and Standards mark ‘V’.
+- high impact protection – for tasks including explosive power tools and nail guns.
+Recommended protection includes face shields marked with the Australian Standards mark, and with the letter ‘V’ to signify it is appropriate for high impact protection

-- welding – filters and shields marked with manufacturer ID and Standards mark as set out in AS/NZS 1338.1.
+- welding protection – filters and shields with the Australian Standards mark

-- chemical handling – wide-vision goggles, eye shields or face shields marked with manufacturer ID and Standards mark ‘C’.
+- chemical handling – wide-vision goggles, eye shields or face shields marked with the Australian Standards mark and the letter ‘C’ to signify it is splashproof and appropriate for chemical handling

 Prescription glasses, sunglasses and contact lenses